 Pulmonary hypertension

-Assessment of congenital heart or lung defects, especially in children
+Assessment of congenital lung or heart conditions (especially in children)

 Understanding Pulmonary Embolism (PE)